Assessing MB-Spirit for Psychological Well-being

 Assessing MB-Spirit: A Novel Intervention for Promoting Spiritual Development and Psychological Well-being

-The goal of this clinical trial is to learn if a new behavioral intervention, MB-Spirit, can improve well-being in stressed adults.
+The goal of this clinical trial is to test two new behavioral interventions designed to reduce stress and improve spiritual well-being in stressed adults.
 The main questions it aims to answer are:

-2. What brain changes accompany participation in MB-Spirit?
+2. What brain changes accompany participation in the programs?

 Participants will: